Aminoxyl group

 Sterically unhindered aminoxyls bearing α-hydrogens are unstable and undergo rapid disproportionation to nitrones and hydroxylamines.
-Sterically hindered aminoxyls without α-hydrogens, such TEMPO and TEMPOL, and are persistent (stable) radicals and find use in a range of applications, both on the laboratory scale and in industry.
+Sterically hindered aminoxyls without α-hydrogens, such TEMPO and TEMPOL, are persistent (stable) radicals and find use in a range of applications, both on the laboratory scale and in industry.
 Their ability to reversibly bind to other radical compounds makes them important as both spin labels and spin traps.
 They are used to selectively oxidise carbonyl groups via oxoammonium-catalyzed oxidations.
 They are also used as polymer stabilizers such as hindered amine light stabilizers or as transient reactive species in p-phenylenediamine based antiozonants.
 They are used both to form polymers via nitroxide-mediated radical polymerization and prevent their formation as polymerization inhibitors.
 Various other reagents, such as N-hydroxyphthalimide can also be converted into aminoxyl radicals as part of their chemistry.

 Electron-poor aminoxyls, e.g. an oxyacetanilide, also exhibit tradition radical chemistry, abstracting hydrogen or adding across multiple bonds.